-Cars transfer power from one car to the next via cables, sometimes these cables come undone during travel, and that could be you lose electric.
+Cars transfer power from one car to the next via cables, sometimes these cables come undone during travel, and that could be you lose electricity.
 Once the train stops and the crew can reconnect the cable and all will be well.

 Occasionally necessary to turn off HEP for safety checks.
 The electricity will come back up as soon as the HEP is activated.

 On other reasons- Electric trains and locomotives

 There are two ways electric trains get their power, one way is with overhead wires, and the other is the third rail.

 A third rail example would be Chicago’s CTA Subway/Elevated Lines.
 Each car makes contact with the third rail to get power for that car.
 When train change tracks or crosses another track, they may momentarily lose electrical power because they lost the contract with that power rail.
 As soon as that car passes through that area, the power will come back on again.

 Other electric trains use overhead wires; examples of this include the South Shore Line, Amtrak’s Northeast Corridor, and streetcars in San Fransico.
 Power loss on these trains can happen if the train loses contact with the overhead power.
 Other reasons include or if they go into a dead block, as in for whatever reason the overhead line does not have electricity.

 In a nutshell, that is what is going on!